kjuq/sixelview.nvim/README.md

 ## Disclaimer

 This plugin is in experimental state.
-So sometimes a displayed contents of a buffer breaks.
+So sometimes displayed contents of a buffer break.
 When you encounter this issue, type <C-l> to reload a screen.

 ## DEMO